knowledgegraph/schema/README.md

 3. References
 -----------------------------------------------------------------
-- A. Bordes and E. Gabrilovich, “Constructing and mining web-scale knowledge graphs” - Tutorial at KDD 2014 and WWW 2015
+- A. Bordes and E. Gabrilovich, “Constructing and mining web-scale knowledge graphs” - Tutorials at KDD 2014 and WWW 2015
-- A. Bordes et al. “A semantic matching energy function for learning with multi-relational data - application to word-sense disambiguation” - MLJ 2014
+- A. Bordes, X. Glorot, J. Weston, and Y. Bengio, “A semantic matching energy function for learning with multi-relational data - application to word-sense disambiguation” - MLJ 2013
-- A. Bordes et al. “Translating embeddings for modeling multi-relational data” - NIPS 2013
+- A. Bordes, N. Usunier, A. Garcia-Duran, J. Weston, and O. Yakhnenko, “Translating embeddings for modeling multi-relational data” - NIPS 2013
-- A. Bordes et al. “Learning structured embeddings of knowledge bases” - AAAI 2011
+- A. Bordes, J. Weston, R. Collobert, and Y. Bengio, “Learning structured embeddings of knowledge bases” - AAAI 2011